-19-day Art and Architecture in the USA tour
+20-day Art and Architecture in the USA tour

-Overnight Chicago (4 nights) • Boston (3 nights) • New York (6 nights) • Washington DC (4 nights) • Farmington (1 night)
+Overnight Chicago (4 nights) • Boston (3 nights) • New York (6 nights) • Washington DC (4 nights) • Farmington (1 night) • Pittsburgh (1 night)

-Continuing Professional Development for Architects
+Informal Professional Development for Architects

-Practising architects who travelled on this program in past years qualified for informal Continuing Professional Development points.
-The eligibility for participants on the 2018 tour to qualify for Continuing Professional Development points is to be confirmed.
+Practising architects who travelled on this program in past years qualified for Informal Professional Development points.
 The tour program includes over 10 hours of on-site learning delivered by qualified architects.
 Please refer to the daily schedule for the description of the sites visited.
 For details about the Continuing Professional Development point requirements please refer to the Australian Institute of Architects website: www.architecture.com.au